joeaudette/cloudscribe.Entropy/solutions/cloudscribe.CustomRegistration.Kvp/README.md

 # Custom Registration fields work in progress

 One of my client projects needs custom registration fields.
-The goal here is to make something re-useable and configurable so that per tenant there can be custom registration fields.
+The goal here is to make something reusable and configurable so that per tenant there can be custom registration fields.

 The planned solution will be as follows: